PacktPublishing/Django-in-Production/Chapter02/README.md

 ## Technical requirements

+Remote PostgreSQL server - ElephantSQL [website](https://www.elephantsql.com/)

+Database management GUI Tool - TablePlus [website](https://tableplus.com/)

+If you have any doubts about any of the topics mentioned in this or other chapters, feel free to create GitHub issues that specify all the relevant information (https://github.com/PacktPublishing/Django-in-Production/issues) or join our Django in Production Discord channel and ask for any help.

+> [!NOTE]
+>
+> Here is the invite link for the Discord server, where you can reach can post any help and also reachout to me directly: https://discord.gg/FCrGUfmDyP

 ## Setting up PostgreSQL with a Django Project

+Supported databases such as MySQL, MariaDB, and Oracle [More Info](https://docs.djangoproject.com/en/stable/ref/databases/#databases)

 ### Creating a PostgreSQL server

+Follow the steps from the book.

 ### Configuring Django with PostgreSQL